 Set your washer to “gentle cycle” and use cold water as much as possible.
 Use a mild, scent-free laundry powder.
-We recommend Meliora Scent Free Laundry Powder since it’s people and plane-friendly AND the full list of ingredients is disclosed.
-Whatever you choose to use, be sure to avoid using products that contain harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes as well as chlorine bleach.
+Be sure to avoid using products that contain harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes as well as chlorine bleach.
 Not only are these chemical compounds tough on the environment and our health but they are also hard on cotton fibers and will reduce the materials’ softness and fade the coloring faster.

 If using a machine dryer, dry on the lowest setting possible.
 High heat drying fades colors faster and stiffens cotton fibers.
 Don’t over-dry clothes.
 If your machine has a moisture sensor, be sure to use it.
 Clean the lint screen in your dryer between every load to improve air circulation and prevent fire hazards.
 Use the cool-down cycle to allow the clothes to finish drying with the heat remaining in the dryer.
 Periodically inspect dryer vents to ensure they are not blocked.
 This will save energy and may prevent a fire.